-We talk to the force of nature behind Green is the New Black festival, Stephanie Dickson, about living consciously and what we all need to wake up to
+We talk to the force of nature behind Green is the New Black, Stephanie Dickson, about living consciously and what we all need to wake up to

 If you’re interested in sustainable fashion in Singapore, listening to inspiring personalities and learning to live a little more mindfully, chances are you’ve bumped into Stephanie Dickson around town.
-Or you’ve joined one of her talks at The Wedge Asia, or hit the brilliant Green is the New Black conscious festival – which just happens to be her baby (and is happening on Sunday 1 October).
+Or you’ve joined one of her talks at The Wedge Asia, or hit the brilliant Conscious Festival by Green is the New Black in Singapore or Hong Kong– which just happens to be her baby.

 If you’ve been feeling the momentum behind ethical brands and businesses in Singapore, more of us taking responsibility for how we affect the environment through our fashion and food choices – and our relationship with plastic – this is the woman who’s helping it all come together.
 How do you become part of this bigger, meaningful change?
 Stephanie says it’s all about taking care of yourself first and taking little green steps…